OpenMarch/OpenMarch/docs/README.md

 - Move multiple marchers at once
 - Animate marchers in between pages
 - Export individual coordinate sheets
+- Load audio files and MusicXML files to base the show off of

 **Cannot**

-- Load music of any kind
 - Mark props or non-marcher objects
 - Export the drill into a pdf of the grid
 - Create drill based on shape